judering/judering.github.io/index.md

 # CURRENT PROJECTS AND PLANS

+- Composing a new choral piece for the [Guinness choir](https://www.guinnesschoir.org) with commission funds from the Arts Council for performance in 2021.
+- Writing an orchestral piece for the National Symphony Orchestra as part of Composer Lab with the [Contemporary Music Centre](www.cmc.ie).
 - Currently lecturing in Composition and Instrumentation at Trinity College Dublin.
 - I was awarded an Arts Council bursary to write a set of new pieces for flautist Lina Andonovska and a set of pieces for Lina and Matthew Jacobson for their flute and drums duo SLAPBANG.
 - Writing new material for vocal trio Silver Kites of which I am a member.
 We hope to record an album this year.
 - Working on the completion of SAY, a mini-opera on a text by Michael Gallen.
 I hope to make this in to a screen-dance film.

+# PODCAST APPEARANCE
+[Click here](https://www.cmc.ie/amplify/episode-23?fbclid=IwAR1yTkaISEj2c1RTysQbuoYwc-zGraPFNfA4bIaPtzrelcU6nhd8ZFmj4Bc) to listen back to a chat I had with Jonathan Grimes of the Contemporary Music Centre, Ireland.
+We talk about working during a pandemic and how my music has evolved over the last 20 odd years.

 # RECENT AND UPCOMING PERFORMANCES